Other

 conditions, short period of intense stress such as break

 ups, bereavement and relationship strains.
-Once the yeast
+Once the

-morphs into the fungal state, it grows leg like
+yeast morphs into the fungal state, it grows leg like

-penetrating the intestinal mucosa and causes numerous
+penetrating the intestinal mucosa and cause numerous

 problems.
-In severe cases the fungus actually burrows
+In severe cases, the fungus actually burrows

 through the entire intestine wall and causes a deadly

 condition known as “Leaky Gut Syndrome”.
-In this case
+In this case,

 they are treated as toxins.